 eDNA as a Population Genetics Tool

-I am collaborating with Dr. Kim Parsons (NOAA Alaska Fisheries Science Center) and Professor Ryan Kelly (University of Washington) to develop novel environmental DNA (eDNA) methods for elucidating population genetics of harbor porpoises and southern resident killer whales.
+I am collaborating with Dr. Kim Parsons (NOAA Northwest Fisheries Science Center) and Professor Ryan Kelly (University of Washington) to develop novel environmental DNA (eDNA) methods for elucidating population genetics of harbor porpoises and southern resident killer whales.
 The goal is to use eDNA population genomics to inform successful management of these economically and culturally important species.
 Current methods to investigate population genetic structure of marine mammals are either invasive, requiring tissue biopsies, or infrequent and haphazard, relying on opportunistic sampling of stranded individuals.
 However, eDNA approaches provide a non-invasive genomic sampling method relying on the collection and sequencing of sea water around the target marine species.

 Southeastern Alaska Harbor Porpoises